bugsalexander/advent-of-code/years/2023/REMARKS.md

 sort of feels like cheating, but to speed it up a bit, i hash the entire row/colum to avoid checking stuff lmao. tbh i'm not even sure if this speeds it up since I did this preemptively, so I'm curious how slow it'd be if i didn't hash

+also, to skip having to refactor everything to biginteger for day2, I've been trying to predict whether or not I'll need it when writing the solution for day1. however I feel like I'm basically coinflipping (today I used it, but definitely did not need it).